TeddouX/Noctis/README.md

-# Unknown Engine: a simplistic game engine
+# Noctis: a simplistic game engine
 /!\ In developement
 Linux and MacOS support is not planned.